cpoussot/mLF/README.md

 Here is a simple code that describes how to deploy the cascaded 1-D Loewner null space construction.
 Refer to https://arxiv.org/abs/2405.00495 for notations and related equations.
 Code below is `demo.m`.

-First add the path with the `+mlf` package.
+First add the path where the `+mlf` package is.

 ```Matlab
 %addpath("location_of_mlf") % Add the location of the +mlf package
 ```

-then compute the barycentic coefficients for a given function `H`.
+Then compute the barycentic coefficients for a given function `H`.

 ```Matlab
 %%% Define a multivariate handle function